mihaituhari/me/README.md

 --------------------------------

 A lifelong geek, I started coding in 2003 with Pascal and C++, diving into the web development world ever since.
 Over the years, I've embraced new challenges and technologies, constantly expanding my skill set.

-Since then I am constantly experiencing & tackling new challenges, as well as new technologies.

 When I'm not coding, I’m out exploring the world 🌴